×

 Paige is an environmental and social consultant with over 8 years of experience.
 Environmental Manager and Scientist by training, Paige has found a deep passion for the fundamental link between environmental and social sciences.

-At CIG, she has been applying her skills and expertise to the management of social aspects of industrial projects.
-Her experience includes socioeconomic impact assessments, human rights risk assessments, E&S due diligence, livelihood restoration and resettlement plans and stakeholder engagement.
-She has worked for mining, energy, telecommunications, and agricultural sector clients in Southern Africa and internationally.
+At CIG, she brings her expertise to the management of the social aspects of industrial projects.
+She has conducted socioeconomic impact assessments, human rights risk assessments, E&S and Broad Community Support due diligences, livelihood restoration and resettlement plans, and stakeholder engagement.
+She has worked for mining, oil and gas, renewable energy, telecommunications, and agricultural sector clients in Southern Africa and internationally.

-Paige is an experienced data manager with exposure to small and large datasets involving human rights indicators, social investment initiatives, qualitative and quantitative data sets from key informant interviews and large data sets from socioeconomic and livelihood information at the household level for projects ranging from 40 to 700 households.
-She is a competent user of survey software such as Fulcrum to design and organize data collection exercises.
-She has trained field enumerators and managed the entire process from real-time supervision of data collection teams, to reviewing data quality, analysing data, reporting, and visualizing the findings.
+Paige is an experienced data manager, handling small and large datasets including human rights indicators, social investment initiatives, qualitative and quantitative data sets from key engagements, and socioeconomic and livelihood information at the household level for projects ranging from 40 to 700 households.
+Using software such as Fulcrum and Power BI, Paige oversees the entire data collection lifecycle, from training field enumerators and developing tailored questionnaires aligned with project-specific methodologies, to reporting and visualising findings, ensuring insightful and impactful data-driven decision-making.

-Prior to CIG, she was responsible for the methodology and implementation of a national public participation process in Namibia for a telecommunication ESIA.
-She conducted stakeholder analysis and social issues scoping studies to identify opportunities within communities to ensure the achievement of benefits and proactive measures to avoid conflict and build positive long-term relationships between the company and the community.
+Prior to CIG, Paige played a pivotal role in implementing a national public participation process and social impact assessment in Namibia for a telecommunication ESIA.
+Responsibilities include stakeholder analysis, managing local community relations, social issues scoping studies, and supporting involuntary resettlement and livelihood plans to IFC standard.
+Paige ensured the alignment of community opportunities and proactive measures to avoid conflict and build positive long-term relationships between companies and the communities she worked in.

-In recent years, she has been responsible for data management and analysis of large sets of household-level socioeconomic data for LRP monitoring, and evaluation against IFC PS5, and trained clients on data management platforms and field tools for a renewable energy project in Malawi.
+In recent years, Paige has been responsible for data management and the analysis of large sets of household-level socioeconomic data for LRP monitoring, evaluating against IFC PS5, and training clients on data management platforms for two renewable energy projects in Malawi.

-Paige has an Honors Degree in Environmental Management from the University of South Africa (UNISA).
-She holds a Postgraduate Certificate of Education in Senior and FET Phase.
-Paige has a passion for the outdoors.
-Based in Durban, South Africa she is a native English speaker and speaks some Afrikaans.
+Paige has an Honors Degree in Environmental Management from the University of South Africa (UNISA) and a Postgraduate Certificate of Education in Senior and FET Phase.
+Based in Durban, South Africa, she is a native English speaker and speaks some Afrikaans.

 Francesco Tricoli